I-130, Petition for Alien Relative

 - Beneficiary’s Marital Information

-- You must file a separate Form I-130 for each eligible relative, unless he or she can be considered a derivative beneficiary.
+- You must file a separate Form I-130 for each eligible relative, unless they can be considered a derivative beneficiary.
 See the form instructions for more information.

-- If you are using the 02/27/17 edition of Form I-130 to file for your spouse, you must also submit a Form I-130A, Supplemental Information for Spouse Beneficiary.
+- You must also submit a Form I-130A, Supplemental Information for Spouse Beneficiary.

 - To receive an email or text message when we accept your form, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the front of the petition.

 - Do not include:

 - Anything that contains electronic chips and batteries (such as musical greeting cards) or any non-paper materials such as CD-ROMS, DVDs, toys, action figures, or thumb drives.
 We will not accept these types of materials.
 However, we will accept photographs or copies of these items.